iTwin/itwinjs-core/docs/learning/ui/framework/Frontstages.md

 ![FrontstageUi2](./images/FrontstageUi2.png "App UI Frontstage design")

-A frontstage is can be configured in a class subclassing the [FrontstageProvider]($appui-react) abstract class, but the recommended way is to build it using UiProviders, as in the example below .
+A frontstage can be configured in a class subclassing the [FrontstageProvider]($appui-react) abstract class, but the recommended way is to build it using UiProviders, as in the example below.

 ### Example Frontstage definition